BSHaidar/FDArecall/README.md

 # Methodology

 Z-tests for the differences between two proportions are used to test the sets of hypotheses listed below.
 The hypothesis tests are one-tailed (upper-tail) tests designed to evaluate whether the proportion being tested declines after President Trump's inauguration.
-In addition to z-tests, trends from 2012 to 2019 are anlyzed.
+In addition to z-tests, trends from 2012 to 2019 are analyzed.
 The trend analyses evaluate whether the z-test results reflect a true change relative to the beginning of the Trump Administration or the continuation of a trend beginning prior to President Trump's inauguration.

 # Findings

 * Has the proportion of recalls classified as Class I declined since President Trump took office?
+The hypothesis test was statistically significant (z-statistic: 15.6, p-value: 0.000) with a medium effect size (Cohen's h: 0.32).
+This result suggests that there is a true difference in Class I recalls between the two years prior and two years following President Trump's inauguration.
+Analysis of the yearly trend in the proportion of Class I recalls, however, shows that the difference can be explained by a declining trend in the proportion of Class I recalls between 2012 and 2019.

 * Has the proportion of recall initiated by the FDA declined since President Trump took office?
+The hypothesis test was statistically significant (z-statistic: 12.57, p-value: 0.000) with a medium effect size (Cohen's h: 0.29).

 * Did the proportion of voluntary recalls from won by President Trump in the 2016 Presidential Election decline after the election?
-Our analysis found a
+The hypothesis test was statistically significant (z-statistic: 12.27, p-value: 0.000) with a medium effect size (Cohen's h: 0.25).

 * Did the proportion of Class I recalls from states won by President Trump in the 2016 Presidential Election decline after the election?
+The hypothesis test was not statistically significant (z-statistic: -0.4, p-value: 0.655) with a very small effect size (Cohen's h: -0.01).

 Our analysis did not find evidence of a difference in the proportion of Class I recalls in states won by President Trump from the two years before the President's inauguration to the two years following the inauguration.

+# Limitations and Further Study

+# Recommendations